UnlimitedMoneyLimited/Content-Keeper-Bypass/README.md

 That should be it and remember to not connect to your managed network if it does have a proxy on it since it will block you from all those websites you were dreaming of visiting. as soon as you serach something up you will be stuck in this screen of "initializing" but eventually you should end up with this.
-NOTE if you visit websites that have just 1 ad, it will lag the crap out of you.

 ![image](https://github.com/UnlimitedMoneyLimited/Content-Keeper-Bypass/assets/153864886/dd92dfca-cfaf-4116-8333-cb07a1b2779f)

-Have fun with unrestricted internet access. you can also run javascript bookmarklets.